Themes: Species Conservation | Management and restoration of Natural and Agricultural ecosystems

 - 1993 – present: Marble Trout project conducted in collaboration with the Tolmin fishing association in Slovenia.
 Monitoring the population dynamics of genetically pure marble trout, and naturalised allopatric or sympatric populations of brown trout and rainbow trout (see project).

-Supervision of students
+Supervision of students (internship)

 - Chericoni, Nicolas.
 2017.
 “Comparison of two temporal monitoring campaigns on wild fish in the Vaccarès Lagoon.”
 Master 2 internship, Statistics for Life and Healthcare Sciences

 - Chevallier, Adrien.
 2016.
 “Transfer of ichthyofauna from the Rhone to the Camargue through irrigation pumping.”
-End of studies internship, Polytech Montpellier.
+End of studies internship, Polytech Montpellier

 Education